-If you are traveling outside of Washington you may be able to access Providers in another state if there is an Ambetter plan located in that state.
-You can locate Ambetter Providers outside of Washington by searching the relevant state in our Provider directory at guide.ambetterhealth.com.
+If you are traveling outside of the Washington Service Area you may be able to access Providers in another state if there is an Ambetter plan located in that state.
+You can locate Network Providers outside of Washington by searching the relevant state in our Provider directory at guide.ambetterhealth.com.
 Not all states have Ambetter plans.
 If you receive care from an Ambetter Provider outside of the Service Area, you may be required to receive a Prior Authorization for non-emergency services.
-Contact Member Services at the phone number on your ID card for further information.
+Contact Member Services at the phone number on your Member identification card for further information.